Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 The strong bond with clients has stood the test of time and engendered a high degree of mutual understanding and cooperation.
 Most financial experts were wrong when the microfinance portfolio showed better-than-expected post-Covid portfolio indicators following the moratorium period mandated by the Central Bank.

-As they say, “It’s not how many hits you take that makes you a winner, it’s how you always get up stronger despite the hits you take and emerge a winner” and this is an apt description of a resilient microfinance sector in India, so far… but the journey has only just begun!
+As they say, “It’s not how many hits you take that makes you a winner, it’s how you always get up stronger despite the hits you take and come out a winner” and this is an apt description of a resilient microfinance sector in India, so far… but the journey has only just begun!

 __________________________________________________________